meteorlxy/configs/packages/eslint-config-prettier-typescript-vue/README.md

-# ESLint Config for Typescript + Vue.js with Prettier
+# ESLint Config for TypeScript + Vue.js with Prettier

 ## Install